tim-kos/frey/README.md

  - [ ] website: Take uppy as a base maybe?
  - [ ] website: Vagrant because it gave us a consistent and repeatable setup.
 And predictability
  - [ ] website: On the githubs
+ - [x] A project's package.json should refer to a frey version, which should be used, vs the global one.
  - [x] Ansible must run from configBase
  - [-] If you do a `frey install` you must trust that at least the Ansible files are re-compiled
  - [-] Re-introduce `init` for local prepare.
 Such as converting Freyfile to residu.
 Should be prefixed to chain of commands.
 Then a single install can benefit from it (remove the `refresh` from that acceptance test) and validation can be ran against it/them